 It sounds obvious, we know, but doing your research beforehand will give you the best idea on which brands are reliable and which to avoid.
 If you’re buying from a private seller, it will give you an indication of how much you should be paying.
 This will ensure you don’t get persuaded to spend more than the car is worth.

 Dealers should allow for this, but if you’re buying through a private seller it’s smart to organise an inspection.
 This way, you can inspect the car for any obvious faults or defects.
 Also, if the seller is reluctant to let you inspect the car, they may be hiding something.
-Here’s a few things to look for during an inspection:
+Here are a few things to look for during an inspection:

 |Exterior Damage||Always organise inspections during the day so you can see the car in full light (rather than at night).
 Check for sun damage, scratches, dents, rust, tyre tread and other exterior defects.|